Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Note: Some areas in the rain shadow (like Upper Mustang) may still be okay, but it’s not the best time for a full Annapurna Circuit tour.

-Whether you’re planning on a guided trek or a self-guided trek, permits are required to enter and trek through the Annapurna Conservation Area.
+Whether you’re planning a guided or self-guided Annapurna trekking circuit, permits are required to enter and trek through the Annapurna Conservation Area.
 Here is what you will need for this Annapurna Circuit trek:

 Note: Keep your permits with you at all times – there are checkpoints along the Annapurna trail.
 When you book the Annapurna Circuit trek package with High Route Adventure, we will handle all these permits for you.

-Our representative will give you a warm greeting when you arrive at the airport in Kathmandu and help you with the transfer to the hotel that you have reserved.
+Our representative will greet you warmly upon arrival at Kathmandu airport and assist with your transfer to the hotel you have reserved.

 We will have a pre-trip meeting at our office in the afternoon, where you can meet your trekking guide and discuss any questions or concerns you may have.